diogocezar/dctb-socials/README.md

 ##Technologies##

-The system was developed based at
+The system was developed based at:

-* PHP
+* PHP 5.x
 * JavaScript
 * Ajax
 * JQuery 2.x and